-Spicy and crunchy, when it comes to green beans, it’s hard to beat serving them Szechuan-Style.
+Spicy and crunchy, it’s hard to beat Szechuan-Style Green Beans.
 These dry fried green beans will quickly become your favorite way to use this green veg.
 Serve it with rice and your favorite Asian-inspired main dish and dinner is served!

 This is an update of a recipe that I first shared in 2013 and has long been one of my favorite ways to serve green beans.
 I’m updating it today with new photos and a few tips and tricks.